rdg5/devops-challenge/README.md

 ## Project Overview

 This project automates the deployment and management of BirdApp, utilizing DevOps best practices.
 It deploys the application and all the necessary tools to the cloud, leveraging tools like Terraform and Kubernetes.

+Terraform provisions AWS infrastructure, creating an EC2 instance and necessary network components.
+Ansible is responsible for installing and configuring dependencies on the EC2 instance, including Docker, k3s, and Helm.
+Kubernetes (k3s) is used for container orchestration, while Helm charts are employed to deploy the BirdApp, Prometheus, and Grafana.

 What is BirdApp you might ask?
-It gives us Birds and it's great!
+BirdApp consists of two APIs that provide information about various bird species.
+This project demonstrates infrastructure provisioning, CI pipeline automation, and monitoring tools in a DevOps environment.
+**Plus, it gives us Birds—and that's awesome!**

 If you want to understand how the app works, consult the following diagram:

 <img src="./assets/birdapp.svg" alt="BirdApp" style="zoom:30%;" />